 The Hipshot 6-String US Fixed Guitar Bridge is our Top Choice for this list.
 This bridge is a great match for the modern guitarist.
 It fits in a variety of guitars and provides great stability, tuning, and sustain, with a simple installation process.

 The Wilkinson 52.5mm (2-1/16 inch) String Spacing Hardtail Fixed Bridge is our Budget Choice.
-This bridge is an affordable and reliable replacement option for budget guitars, as it is sure to provide better stability and sustain.
+This bridge is an affordable and reliable replacement option for budget guitars, as it’s sure to provide better stability and sustain.

-Last but certainly no least, the Floyd Rose FRTS2000 Special Tremolo System is our Editor’s Choice.
-It ships with all necessary installation hardware and provides superior stability and tuning for folks that make extensive use of the whammy bar.
+Last but certainly not least, the Floyd Rose FRTS2000 Special Tremolo System is our Editor’s Choice.
+It ships with all necessary installation hardware and provides superior stability and tuning for folks who make extensive use of the whammy bar.
 A great option for dedicated professional guitarists.

 A fantastic choice for an upgrade on tone and stability.